savvyt/twitter/README.md

 #### Give it a whirl!

-And now you're ready to try running the script!
-Try running the script (`python3 stream-to-pubsub.py`) to make sure that it actually works on the VM.
-If it does, then move on to the next part...
+Now, try running the script (`python3 stream-to-pubsub.py`) to make sure that it actually works on the VM.
+If it does, then move on to the next part.

 ### Send Pub/Sub messages to BigQuery via Dataflow